 Users of Blackboard can interact with the program using a Web-browser based interface or the mobile app.
 Blackboard is available 24/7 from anywhere there is an Internet connection (except occasionally between 5:00 and 7:00 AM, Tuesdays and Thursdays, when scheduled system backups and maintenance will be performed.)

 Blackboard is software package written by a company called Blackboard, Inc. Princeton University purchases a license to use Blackboard.
 The program code runs from load-balanced, dedicated Solaris servers, while the database runs from dedicated Oracle servers.
 All servers are Princeton-owned and campus-based.

 Blackboard at Princeton is managed by Dennis Hood.
-It is an offering of the Educational Technology Centers (ETC), which is a part of Academic Services within the Office of Information Technology (OIT).
+It is an offering of Academic Systems Support and Training (ASST), which is a part of Academic Technology Services within the Office of Information Technology (OIT).

 Blackboard has its own dedicated helpline, (609) 258-0737, available during business days, 9:00 - 4:30.
 Questions may also be sent to firstname.lastname@example.org.

 To see examples of courses others at Princeton have built, visit https://blackboard.princeton.edu.
 If you are not registered for a particular course, you can usually view the publically available portion of the course unless the course owners have elected to secure the site.
 Visitors without a Princeton netID can gain access by using the Guest login option.

 Please note: Before posting copyrighted materials to a course web site, please review the information contained in Princeton's Guidelines for Instructional Use of Copyrighted Electronic and Multimedia Materials.